Atrial Tachycardia Medication

 Flecainide (Tambocor)

 Flecainide is indicated for the treatment of paroxysmal atrial fibrillation/flutter associated with disabling symptoms and paroxysmal SVTs, including AV nodal reentrant tachycardia, AV reentrant tachycardia, and other SVTs of unspecified mechanism associated with disabling symptoms in patients without structural heart disease.
-It is also indicated for prevention of documented life-threatening ventricular arrhythmias (eg, sustained ventricular tachycardia).
+It is also indicated for prevention of documented life-threatening ventricular arrhythmias (eg, sustained VT).
 It is not recommended in less severe ventricular arrhythmias, even if patients are symptomatic.

 Propafenone (Rythmol)